Precise many-body calculations and hyperfine interaction effect on dynamic polarizabilities at the low-lying energy levels of Y$^{2+}$: THEORY

-At the hyperfine energy level (usually indicated by the quantum number $F=J+I$) with nuclear spin ($I$), the derivation of the polarizability is similar.
-Here, the valence part of the polarizability can be calculated using the same form of the equation as shown in Eq \ref{4}, but the quantum number $(J,m_J)$ will be replaced by $(F,m_F)$.
-Also, the expression of the scalar part of polarizability is equal to $\alpha_{J}^{(0)}$ as the second order scalar shift does not depend on F value \cite{Mitroy2010}.
-The vector and tensor polarizabilities of a hyperfine level have extra factors following angular momentum algebra and they are mathematically expressed as
+At a hyperfine energy level $F_v$ with nuclear spin $I$, the valence polarizability ($\alpha^{V}_{vF}(\omega)$) can be written in a similar mathematical form as of Eq.~(\ref{4}), but with replacement of total angular momentum and its projection quantum number ($J_v, M_{J_v}$) by the corresponding hyperfine and its projection quantum number ($F_v, M_{F_v}$) with \textit{$\textbf{F}_v =\textbf{J}_v+\textbf{I} $}.
+Also, the expression for the hyperfine-induced scalar part of the valence polarizability, $\alpha^{(0)}_{vF}(\omega)$, is equal to $\alpha_v^{(0)}(\omega)$ as the second-order scalar shift does not depend on any hyperfine quantum number \cite{Beloy2009}.
+However, the hyperfine-induced vector and tensor parts, $\alpha_{vF}^{(1)}(\omega)$ and $\alpha_{vF}^{(2)}(\omega)$, respectively, have extra factors following angular momentum algebra.
+These polarizabilities are related to the corresponding hyperfine-independent polarizabilities $\alpha^{(1)}_{v}(\omega)$ and $\alpha^{(2)}_{v}(\omega)$, respectively, by the following expressions \cite{Beloy2009,Dzuba2010,Kaur2017}:

 and